Sukoon Insurance: Operations

 OIC has operations across most Emirates in the United Arab Emirates, as well as in Oman, Qatar, and a subsidiary in Turkey (Dubai Starr Sigorta).
 OIC has over 750 employees.
 OIC uses 12 branches, a call center, an exclusive network of agents, international and local brokers, tenders and bancassurance.

 Partnerships

-OIC has partnered with international insurers to strengthen its product offering.

 Bupa

 OIC partnered with Bupa in 2003.
 OIC acts as the exclusive insurer and local administrator in the UAE for Bupa's international health plans.

 Generali

 Oman Insurance partnered with Generali Global Pension to give retirement insurance plans in 2019.
 Oman Insurance is also a member of Generali's global network that offers multinational pooling and captive arrangements to multinationals.
 Oman Insurance also partnered with Generali in 2020 to offer home insurance to high net-worth clients in the UAE.

 Coface

 Coface is Oman Insurance's regional partner in UAE to sell credit insurance.

-Ratings

-With a gross written premium of AED 3.19 billion (2015) and assets reaching AED 6.2 billion, OIC financial strength is rated ‘A’ Excellent (Stable Outlook) by AM Best and ‘A-‘ (Stable Outlook) by Standard & Poor's.

-Oman Insurance rating by credit rating agencies: